MedicOneSystems/livewire-datatables/README.md

 - Mutate and format columns using preset or custom callbacks
 - Sort data using column or computed column
 - Filter using booleans, times, dates, selects or free text
+- Create complex combined filters using the [complex query builder](#complex-query-builder)
 - Show / hide columns

 ## [Live Demo App](https://livewire-datatables.com)